 (iii) A substantial risk of physical harm to the mentally disabled person as manifested by behavior that has created a grave, clear, and present risk to the person's physical health and safety.
 See Rhode Island General Laws 40.1-5-2

-• Mental health professional: means a psychiatrist, psychologist, or social worker and such other persons, including psychiatric nurse clinicians, as may be defined by rules and regulations promulgated by the director.
+• Mental health professional: means a psychiatrist, psychologist, or social worker and such other persons, including a psychiatric nurse clinician and licensed advanced practice registered nurse (APRN) as defined in this section, as may be defined by rules and regulations promulgated by the director.
 See Rhode Island General Laws 40.1-5-2

 • NICS database: means the National Instant Criminal Background Check System as created pursuant to section 103(b) of the Brady Handgun Violence Prevention Act (Brady Act), Pub.
 See Rhode Island General Laws 40.1-5-2